 Mariwala Health Initiative (MHI) is a mental health advocacy and funding agency which aims at making mental health accessible to marginalised groups in India.
 Their motivation is to create a “big picture of mental health”, away from narrow medicalised views, and towards “more inclusive, holistic, and empathetic practices”.

-In this interview, Mariwala shares with me the story and influences behind MHI, and gives his views on the mental health situation in India as it stands, and how he sees it evolving.
+In this interview, Mariwala shares with me the story and influences behind MHI, and gives her views on the mental health situation in India as it stands, and how she sees it evolving.

 What was the journey like that led you to working on this initiative?